qtli/GSM-Plus/README.md

 ### Data Downloading

-You can download GSM-Plus test set by the following command (make sure that you have installed [Huggingface Datasets](https://huggingface.co/docs/datasets/quickstart)):
+You can download GSM-Plus **test** set and a smaller subset **testmini** by the following command (make sure that you have installed [Huggingface Datasets](https://huggingface.co/docs/datasets/quickstart)):

+We highly recommend downloading the latest version of GSM-Plus, which was released on July 7th and can be found on [Huggingface Datasets](https://huggingface.co/datasets/qintongli/GSM-Plus).
+This version, GSM-Plus v1, addresses some issues that were present in the previous version, GSM-Plus v0, which was released in February.
+Specifically, it resolves the problem of unrealistic numbers (e.g., ages over 100) and question contexts that do not strictly adhere to specific perturbations.

+We have prepared the entire test split of GSM-Plus, as well as a smaller randomly-sampled subset called testmini.
+To ensure consistency, we have re-run the main experiments and verified that the LLMs exhibit similar performance on both versions of the GSM-Plus dataset, including its testmini subset.

+- test: 10,552 examples for standard evaluation.
+Each question of GSM8K's test set is associated with eight variations.
+- testmini: 2,400 examples used for model development, fast evaluation, or for those with limited computing resources.

 ```python
 from datasets import load_dataset